Can never decide what to eat. Anorexic?

 You may want to ask yourself when you first began to hate food.
 Have you been under stress due to a major life change, i.e., a new school, job, or home?
 Have you been feeling pressure from the media and/or those around you to maintain a certain look?
 When in your life have you enjoyed food?

 Even if you aren't sure whether you have anorexia, a health care provider can help you figure out what's going on.
-If you are a student at Columbia, you can make an appointment to see a healthcare provider by either calling x4-2284 or visiting Open Communicator.
-You can also see any provider from Counseling and Psychological Services by calling x4-2878 to make an appointment.
-Feel free to check out the many resources at Columbia by visiting Eating disorder support resources on the Web in the Go Ask Alice! fitness and nutrition archives.
+You may also find it helpful to talk with a mental health professional.
+Feel free to check out the many resources that can be found on the internet by visiting Eating disorder support resources on the Web in the Go Ask Alice!
+Nutrition and Physical activity archives.

 All the same, feel proud that you took the first step in seeking information about problems with food.
 By learning about what may be going on, you can get the help you may need and, eventually, be able to eat when you're hungry and stop when you're full.